Antinatalism: Christianity and Gnosticism

-The Marcionites believed that the visible world is an evil creation of a crude, cruel, jealous, angry demiurge, Yahweh.
+The Marcionites, led by the theologian Marcion of Sinope, believed that the visible world is an evil creation of a crude, cruel, jealous, and angry demiurge, Yahweh.
 According to this teaching, people should oppose him, abandon his world, not create people, and trust in the good God of mercy, foreign and distant.

 The Encratites observed that birth leads to death.
 In order to conquer death, people should desist from procreation: "not produce fresh fodder for death".

 The Manichaeans, the Bogomils, and the Cathars believed that procreation sentences the soul to imprisonment in evil matter.
 They saw procreation as an instrument of an evil god, demiurge, or of Satan that imprisons the divine element in the matter and thus causes the divine element to suffer.

-Shakers believe that sex is the root of all sin and that procreation is a sign of the fallen state of humanity.
+Shakers believe that sex is the root of all sin.
+Thus although not strictly antinatalist, they see procreation is a sign of the fallen state of humanity.